MSP Cold Calling

 Yes, if the call is scoped to discovery.
 The rep does not pretend to be your technical consultant.
 The rep reaches the right decision-maker, identifies provider friction or internal IT strain, confirms fit, and earns a meeting with your sales or technical lead.

 Pricing is performance-based: you pay per qualified meeting booked, with no retainer or setup fee.
-The first invoice arrives after the first qualified meeting is booked.
+Pricing is set around the agreed service area, account size, buyer role, and qualification standard.

 Most campaigns move from signed agreement to first calls in 2 to 4 weeks, depending on service-area definition, target-account complexity, list approval, and talk-track approval.